dawnwallet/dawn-key-management/README.md

 ## Usage

 ### EOA Wallet
-An EOA is represented by `EthereumWallet` object.
+An EOA is represented by an `EthereumWallet` object.
+You are required to inject an `EthereumPrivateKey`.

 #### Representation
 ```Swift